dbmdz/flusswerk/README.md

  - Some Spring Boot glue code
  - Spring Boot `application.yml` to configure all the Flusswerk things

 Usually it is also useful to define your own data model classes, although that is not strictly required.

- - Any Flusswerk application uses now Spring Boot and needs beans for `FlowSpec` (defining the processing) and `IncomingMessage`.
- - The package names changed from `de.digitalcollections.flusswerk.engine` to `com.github.dbmdz.framework`.
-Optional parts are
+Other optional parts are

  - Custom metrics collection
  - Custom logging formats (aka `ProcessReport`)
+ - Centralized locking

 ### Messages

 Message classes are for a sending and receiving data from RabbitMQ.
-All Message classes extend `Message`, which automatically forwards tracing ids from incoming to outgoing messages (if you set the tracing id by hand, it will not be overwritten).
+All Message classes extend [Message][Message], which automatically forwards tracing ids from incoming to outgoing messages (if you set the tracing id by hand, it will not be overwritten).

 ```java
 class IndexMessage implements Message {